Budapest - Prague - Dubrovnik by Air

 Your Preferred Major Airport:

 Two cities in one!
 Buda on a hill, historical part of the city and Pest on a plain its shops and boulevards both separated by the Danube flowing between them and connected by magnificent bridges.
 Budapest looks its most beautiful at dawn, yet it is also spectacularly appealing at night.
 With a unique, youthful atmosphere, a world-class classical music scene as well as a pulsating night life and an exceptionally rich offering of natural thermal baths, Budapest is one of Europe`s most delightful and enjoyable cities.
 This is a vibrant city: it throbs with life morning, noon and night; a remarkable and wholly unpretentious place.
-Buda Hill and the Castle District, Parliament, the Chain Bridge, Heroes' Square, St. Stephen's Basilica, the Opera House, Matthias Church, Fisherman's Bastion, Gellert Hill, the thermal baths and so much more!
+Visit and explore the Buda Hill and the Castle District, Parliament, the Chain Bridge, Heroes' Square, St. Stephen's Basilica, the Opera House, Matthias Church, Fisherman's Bastion, Gellert Hill, the thermal baths and so much more.

 Rows of steeples stacked on onion domes pierce the sky, earning Prague the name 'The City of a Thousand Spires'.
 Prague has stood the test of time: 1,000 years of art and architecture have collided with power politics and religious conflicts.
 New shops and restaurants have opened, expanding the city's culinary reach far beyond tradition.
 The arts and theater are thriving in the 'new' Prague.
 The arts of the new era possess a distinctive Czech flavor.
 All of this frenetic activity plays well against a stunning backdrop of towering churches and centuries-old bridges and alleyways.
 Explore Prague Castle, Charles Bridge, Old Town Square and the Astronomical Clock, Wenceslas Square, the Jewish Quarter and so much more!